fenris123/Python-Using-NCBI-API-to-find-scientific-articles-by-selected-terms/README.md

 It uses pubmed database of NCBI because it is the most popular.
 It could be changed

-You can fix the maximun number of results expected. (the API accpets a maximun, 10.000)
+You can fix the maximun number of results expected.
+(Maximun 200)

-The results will show the pubmed ID of every article, and the URL of that article.
+WARNING:  There could be more  articles.
+This program will only show you a maximun of 200 articles Try to adjust your terms to refine the search or you can be missing too much information.

-Probably i will ad the title of the article in a future version, but this is just a personal proyect to learn.
+The results will show the pubmed ID, Title, Authors, and other usefull information of the scientific articles. of every article, and the URL of that article.